maryammsd/android-framework-comments/README.md

 # Find Method Dependencies in Android Framework Source Code

 This is a simple Java application built using Gradle.
+In this project, we aimed at collecting the comments written in Javadoc format for each class, method, and variable in Java source code, and storing them in `JSON` format for further analysis.
+The collected data contains the dependency of each class, method, and variable on other classes, methods, and variables.
+This information can be used to learn about the source code and dependencies between different parts of it with each other.
 Below are the instructions on how to build and run the application.

 ## Project Structure